ualsg/ualsg.netlify.app/content/post/2021-01-ceus-3d-farming/index.md

 subtitle: "A novel application of 3D geoinformation, published in Computers, Environment and Urban Systems"
 summary: "A novel application of 3D geoinformation, published in Computers, Environment and Urban Systems"
 authors: [admin]
-tags: [paper, 3d city models, urban farming, dli, par, 3d buildings, cityjson]
+tags: [paper, 3d city models, urban farming, dli, par, 3d buildings, cityjson, agriculture]
 categories: []
-date: 2021-01-11T08:00:16+08:00
+date: 2021-01-11T17:00:16+08:00
-lastmod: 2021-01-11T08:00:16+08:00
+lastmod: 2021-01-11T17:00:16+08:00
 featured: false
-draft: true
+draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Average DLI for March on facades of the study area.
+  caption: "Average Daily light integral (DLI) for March on façades of the study area.
 These results are a critical insight for decision-making for high-rise urban farming and for maximizing the crop yield."
   focal_point: ""
   preview_only: false